Employment tribunals and dispute resolution: key differences in Scotland and Northern Ireland

 Discrimination and equal pay

-The law relating to discrimination and equal pay is governed by the Equality Act 2010 in Scotland just as in England and Wales, with a few variations.
+The law relating to discrimination and equal pay claims is governed by the Equality Act 2010 in Scotland just as in England and Wales, with a few variations.

 In relation to equal pay, there are some differences in the provisions relating to time limits for commencing proceedings and limits on arrears in pay between Scotland and England and Wales.
 With effect from 1 October 2010, the Equality Act 2010 replaced the Equal Pay Act 1970.
 The time limit for commencing proceedings in Scotland does not start to run until an employee is 16 (the age being 18 in England and Wales).
 In Scotland, the normal limit on arrears is five years from the commencement of proceedings with a maximum limit of 20 years applying to arrears in cases where the employer's actions prevented the employee from commencing proceedings or the employee was under 16 or incapable within the meaning of the Adults with Incapacity (Scotland) Act 2000.